mui/mui-x/docs/data/charts/heatmap/heatmap.md

 {{"demo": "HighlightHeatmap.js"}}

-By default highlighted/faded effect is obtained by applying the CSS property `fliter: saturate(...)` to cells.
+By default highlighted/faded effect is obtained by applying the CSS property `filter: saturate(...)` to cells.
 To modify this styling, use the `heatmapClasses.highlighted` and `heatmapClasses.faded` CSS classes to override the applied style.

 In the following demo, we replace the highlight saturation by a border radius and reduce the saturation of the faded cells.